Michael Benarroch

 2008 - 2020, Eleventh President

-Dr. Barnard received his B.Sc., M.Sc. and PhD degrees in computer science from the University of Toronto, a Dip.C.S. in theological studies from Regent College, University of British Columbia and a LL.M. from Osgoode Hall, York University.
-Under the leadership of eleventh president Dr. David Barnard, UM experienced considerable growth, increasing both Indigenous and international student populations, reaching new heights in research accomplishments and achieving unprecedented success in philanthropy through the Front and Centre campaign.
+Dr. Barnard received his B.Sc., M.Sc. and Ph.D. degrees in computer science from the University of Toronto, a Dip.C.S. in theological studies from Regent College, University of British Columbia and a LL.M. from Osgoode Hall, York University.
+Under his leadership, UM experienced considerable growth, increasing both Indigenous and international student populations, reaching new heights in research accomplishments, and achieving unprecedented success in philanthropy through the Front and Centre campaign.
 In 2011, Dr. Barnard made a formal Statement of Apology and Reconciliation to Indian Residential School Survivors in front of the Truth and Reconciliation Commission of Canada, the first leader of a post-secondary institution to do so, and he has provided steadfast leadership in building relationships with Indigenous students, faculty, and communities throughout his time as president.
+Dr. Barnard was appointed President Emeritus in 2020 and awarded a Doctor of Laws, honoris causa, from UM in 2024.

 Contact us